jckuri/Object_Detection_in_Urban_Environment/README.md

 The validation loss should be slightly above the training loss.
 The training loss should keep decreasing through time, overfitting more and more.
-And the validation loss should decrease through time as well; until it reaches a point of inflection where the validation loss starts increasing.
+And the validation loss should decrease through time as well; until it reaches an inflection point where the validation loss starts increasing.
 The model with the lowest validation loss should be saved as the best model found.
-And learning should be stop early when there is no decrease in the minimal validation loss for many iterations.
+And learning should be early stopped when there is no decrease in the minimal validation loss for many iterations.

 ![images/learning_curves.png](images/learning_curves.png)